 Prosthodontics is the branch and specialty of dentistry concerned with the diagnosis, restoration, and maintenance of oral function, comfort, appearance, and health of the patient by the restoration of the natural teeth and/or the replacement of missing teeth and contiguous oral and maxillofacial tissues with artificial substitutes.

-The NDSE in prosthodontics evaluates your ability to demonstrate expertise in prosthodontics consistent with the high standards of practice.
+The NDSE in prosthodontics evaluates your knowledge and clinical competence in prosthodontics at the specialty level.

-Canadian prosthodontists are required to have broad knowledge and skills in six domains of the prosthodontics examination blueprint.
-The blueprint below presents the six domains and the approximate percentage of the questions covered by each domain.
+Canadian prosthodontists are required to have broad knowledge and skills in six domains.
+The blueprint found in the NDSE Protocol presents the six domains and the approximate percentage of the questions covered by each domain.